2022 Mercedes EQS: 12 things to know about the first real Model S fighter

 2022 Mercedes-Benz EQS prototype and Vision EQS concept

 It’s a liftback.
-The EQS concept car was a hatchback/liftback, and since then Mercedes-Benz has referred to the EQS as a sedan.
+The EQS concept car was a hatchback/liftback, and since then Mercedes-Benz has referred to the EQS as a sedan—which can be a bit confusing.
 Wuttke confirmed that there will be an impressive cargo opening and that the rear seats fold forward.
 It’s like nothing else in the automaker’s lineup.

 Yes, of course range was an emphasis.
 It was especially important here “because it’s the first of its kind and we want to have a statement,” Wuttke said.
-We combined that 0.20 with a very sophisticated management of the low voltage high voltage consumers here on board.
-We have ultra-efficient tires for the EQS, and combined with a really huge battery.
-107.8 kwh.
-Gross capacity is “a little bit over 110 kwh,” which says that yes, they do have a lot of confidence in both the cells and the BMS.
+It includes an industry-best 0.20 coefficient of drag with "a very sophisticated management of the low-voltage/high-voltage consumers here on-board," he said, also pointing to "ultra-efficient tires."
+The automaker is rating the battery a net/usable 107.8 kwh, and gross capacity is “a little bit over 110 kwh,” which says that yes, they do have a lot of confidence in both the cells and the BMS.

 2022 Mercedes-Benz EQS